I’m a huge fan of plyometrics for runners.

 Another powerful exercise to add to your arsenal.

-It’s also a great cardiovascular and endurance exercise—just like hill sprint on steroids.
+It’s also a great cardiovascular and endurance exercise—like a hill sprint on steroids.

 Proper Form